Pechenjka/pechenjka/README.md

 ### Hi 👋, my name is Petr 😃.

-* I'm a front-end developer 🚀.
+I'm a web developer 🚀.